โ† Articlesยท๐Ÿ“ฟ Tradition & Practice8 min read

 How these terms connect to sankalpa

 A formal sankalpa is not only an intention statement.
 It also situates the ritual in sacred time.
-Your implementation makes that very clear: the builder assembles samvatsara, ayanam, rutu, masam, paksham, tithi, vasara, nakshatra, yoga, and place-related context into one contiguous ritual string.
+PujaZen demonstrates this directly: the sankalpa step assembles samvatsara, ayanam, rutu, masam, paksham, tithi, vasara, nakshatra, yoga, and place-related context into one contiguous spoken ritual string โ€” all resolved automatically so you can follow each term as it is declared.

 In simple form, sankalpa answers: